EngineerBetter/engineerbetter-hugo/content/blog/ci-shootout-conclusion.md

 Concourse was built for _integration_.
 That means bringing lots of things from lots of places together, to run some tests, see if they work, and then bundle something up.

 Achieving something similar with Jenkins, Tekton or Argo Workflows simply isn't possible.
 You'd have to break one big pipeline up into lots of little ones.
 This might be in the best interests of small, manageable units, but the price is paid when trying to get visibility of the overall state of the system.
-I'd much rather look at one pipeline rather than fifteen to figure out why production is broken, and what has changed.
+I'd much rather look at one pipeline than fifteen to figure out why production is broken, and what has changed.

 There is a very subtle implication of this.
 Concourse has no notion of a 'pipeline run'.
 Tekton and Argo Workflows notice a new source code version at the single point of entry, and then create a plan based on the current state of the pipeline, which is then executed.

-By contrast, Concourse does not have this atomicity of pipeline executions.
-If some jobs in a Concourse pipeline are triggered, and then another new resource triggers other jobs in the pipeline, these start running immediately.
+By contrast, Concourse does not have this atomicity of pipeline executions, which has two consequences.

+Firstly, if some jobs in a Concourse pipeline are triggered, and then another new resource triggers other jobs in the pipeline, these start running immediately.
 You can protect against this using the [pool resource](https://github.com/concourse/pool-resource) as a lock, and sometimes you _want_ to integrate changes as soon as possible.

+Secondly, Jenkins, Tekton and Argo Workflows make it easy to see the shape of a pipeline for a given execution.
+Concourse does not, because in it there is no atomic pipeline execution.

 I asked [Alex Suraci](https://www.linkedin.com/in/alex-suraci-62a64a1a1/), creator of Concourse whether this was some wise design choice in order to avoid bifurcations in causality.
 For instance, if Tekton allowed multiple entry points, and two pipelines executions occurred concurrently because of different triggers, causal history has forked - which of the resultant runs is the 'latest'?
-Despite (or perhaps because of) Alex's vast intellect and design skill, he said that it was a side effect rather than a conscious decision.
+Presumably because Alex is rather smart, he said that it was a side effect rather than a conscious decision.

 ### Kubernetes is not required